-Stockholder Engagement and Changes Resulting from our Say on Pay Results
+Stockholder Engagement and Changes Resulting from our Say on Pay Results feedback from those that do participate.

-We have actively engaged with stockholders since 2013.
-Each year we reach out to our largest investors (representing approximately 35% to 40% of our outstanding shares) to request feedback on our executive compensation programs.
-While a significant number of institutional stockholders do not feel the need to engage with us, we appreciate the feedback from those that do participate.
 All feedback received is summarized by the Director of Investor Relations and shared with the Compensation Committee and the Board of Directors.
 As a result, our corporate governance and compensation programs have evolved over the years, in part in direct response to this feedback.
 We have made many changes to our executive compensation program over the last several years in response to suggestions by institutional investors and feedback from proxy advisory firms.
 Significant changes were made in 2016 and 2017.
-In 2022, institutional investors provided positive affirmation of our previous compensation program changes.
+In 2023, institutional investors provided positive affirmation of our current compensation program.